hashicorp/terraform-provider-azurerm/website/docs/d/linux_function_app.html.markdown

 * `possible_outbound_ip_addresses` - A comma separated list of possible outbound IP addresses as a string.
 For example `52.23.25.3,52.143.43.12,52.143.43.17`.
 This is a superset of `outbound_ip_addresses`.
 For example `["52.23.25.3", "52.143.43.12","52.143.43.17"]`.

+* `service_plan_id` - The ID of the App Service Plan within which this Function App has been created.

+* `site_config` -  A `site_config` block as defined below.

 * `site_credential` - A `site_credential` block as defined below.

+* `sticky_settings` - A `sticky_settings` block as defined below.

+* `storage_account_name` - The backend storage account name used by this Function App.

+* `storage_account_access_key` -  The access key used to access the backend storage account for the Function App.

+* `storage_key_vault_secret_id` - The Key Vault Secret ID, including version, that contains the Connection String to connect to the storage account for this Function App.

+* `storage_uses_managed_identity` - Does the Function App use Managed Identity to access the storage account?

+* `tags` - A mapping of tags which are assigned to the Linux Function App.

+* `virtual_network_subnet_id` - The subnet id which the Linux Function App is vNet Integrated with.

 ---